Recent Post: Sunday Speakers Series: Spring 2015

 Recent Post: A Home of Our Own: The Need for Humanist Societies

-Sarah Chandonnet is the Outreach and Development Manager at the Humanist Community at Harvard.
+Sarah Jane Chandonnet is the Program Director at the Humanist Community at Harvard and the Humanist Hub.

 Recent Post: Our Human(ist) Narratives

 Ed Clint is a senior at the University of Illinois studying evolutionary psychology.
 He fought against religious proslytization as an atheist in the Air Force and served as President of the Illini Secular Student Alliance.
 He has organized and produced debates and secularist protest activity as well as cooperative transfaith efforts to effect community service and greater comity between theists and nontheists.